njean42/kumiko/README.md

 # Requirements

-`apt-get install python-opencv` will install the only necessary library needed: *opencv* (3.x).
+`apt-get install python3-opencv` will install the only necessary library needed: *opencv*.

 This should do the trick for Debian distros and derivatives (Ubuntu, Linux Mint...).
 If you successfully use *Kumiko* on any other platform, please let us know!

-From memory (TODO: check), this implies using python version 2.x, since *opencv* 3.x runs on python 3.x.
+*Kumiko* now uses python3.